-- I = amount of the EPCRA section 313 chemical in the influent waste stream (entering the waste treatment step or sequence) and - E = amount of the EPCRA section 313 chemical in the effluent waste stream (exiting the waste treatment step or sequence).
+I = amount of the EPCRA section 313 chemical in the influent waste stream (entering the waste treatment step or sequence) and

+E = amount of the EPCRA section 313 chemical in the effluent waste stream (exiting the waste treatment step or sequence).

 Calculate the amount of the EPCRA section 313 chemical in the influent waste stream by multiplying the concentration (by weight) of the EPCRA section 313 chemical in the waste stream by the total amount or weight of the waste stream.
 In most cases, the percent removal compares the treated effluent to the influent for the particular type of waste stream.
-For solidification of wastewater, the waste treatment efficiency can be reported as 100% if no volatile EPCRA section 313 chemicals were removed with the water or evaporated into the air.
+For solidification of wastewater, the waste treatment efficiency can be reported as code E1 (greater than 99.9999%) if no volatile EPCRA section 313 chemicals were removed with the water or evaporated into the air.
 Percent removal does not apply to incineration because the waste stream, such as wastewater or liquids, may not exist in a comparable form after waste treatment and the purpose of incineration as a waste treatment is to destroy the EPCRA section 313 chemical by converting it to carbon dioxide and water or other byproducts.
 In cases where the EPCRA section 313 chemical is incinerated, the percent efficiency must be based on the amount of the EPCRA section 313 chemical destroyed or combusted, except for metals or metal category compounds.
-In the cases in which a metal or metal category compound is incinerated, the efficiency is reported as zero.
+In the cases in which a metal or metal category compound is incinerated, the efficiency is reported as code E6 (equal to or greater than 0%, but less than or equal to 50%).